 <Proton Therapy Center>

-Proton therapy is a type of radiotherapy.
+Proton Therapy is a type of radiotherapy.
 Radiotherapy uses X–rays or electron beams to destroy cancer cells.
 X–rays, which are mostly used in radiotherapy, also damage neighboring healthy cells.
 Proton beams, unlike X–rays, release most of their energy when they reach the tumor cells.
 After this point, their energy decreases dramatically.
 The location where the most energy is released is called the ‘Bragg Peak’.
-As the proton beam primarily targets tumor cells, avoiding the surrounding healthy tissue, patients given proton therapy tend to enjoy better lifestyles during and after treatment compared with those treated with conventional X-rays.
-The location of the Bragg Peak.

 Secretariat 4th Floor, Korea Health Industry Development Institute Osong Health Technology Administration Complex 187 Osongsaengmyeong2-ro,Gangoe-Myeon Cheongwon-Gun Chungcheongbuk-Do, Republic of Korea